 One of the most significant hard forks was carried out to separate the network from Segregated Witness (SegWit), a soft fork proposed in 2015.
 SegWit was an implementation on the Bitcoin network aimed at increasing scalability.

-The two key features that differentiate Bitcoin Cash from Bitcoin are block size and SegWit.
-Bitcoin Cash started with a block size of 8mb (which has since been increased to 32MB) while Bitcoin’s block size is 2mb SegWit blocks or 1 Mb legacy blocks.
+The key features that differentiate Bitcoin Cash from Bitcoin are block size and SegWit.
+Bitcoin Cash started with a block size of 8 MB (which has since been increased to 32MB), while Bitcoin’s block size is 2mb SegWit blocks or 1 Mb legacy blocks.

 The increased block size enables miners on their network to process transactions faster and cheaper than they would on Bitcoin.
 It is alleged that nChain’s CEO Craig Wright, Bitcoin investor Roger Ver, and Bitman’s co-founder Jihan Wu were among the lead developers to push for the Bitcoin Cash hard fork.
-Moreover, Roger Ver and other BCH supporters are also claiming that Bitcoin Cash is “the real Bitcoin.”
+Moreover, Roger Ver and other BCH supporters claim that Bitcoin Cash is “the real Bitcoin.”

 Minor Upgrades on Bitcoin Cash Fueled the Hardfork That Created Bitcoin SV

 Since its launch, a yearlong debate ensued as Bitcoin Cash stakeholders wanted to improve block size parameters.
-The network implemented a few upgrades, including smart contracts for atomic swaps and interoperable coins.
+As a result, the network implemented a few upgrades, including smart contracts for atomic swaps and interoperable coins.

-The Bitcoin Cash community seemed to resist the changes, and this led to the split, led by nChain’s CEO Craig wright, as a hard fork from BCH on November 15th, 2018.
-Bitcoin SV pushed its block size to 128MB while bringing back features more similar to Bitcoin, which BCH modified too much with their software upgrade.
+The Bitcoin Cash community seemed to resist the changes, leading to the split, led by nChain’s CEO Craig wright, as a hard fork from BCH on November 15th, 2018.
+As a result, Bitcoin SV pushed its block size to 128MB while bringing back features more similar to Bitcoin, which BCH modified too much with their software upgrade.

 Bitcoin SV Has More Centralized Features and Corporate Control

-The lead developer of BSV, who was also involved with BCH until its split, is self-proclaimed Satoshi Nakamoto, Craig Wright, an Australian computer scientist and entrepreneur.
-He has proclaimed to be Bitcoin’s sole creator, saying that he owns full rights to its registry.
+The lead developer of BSV, who was also involved with BCH until its split, is self-proclaimed Satoshi Nakamoto, Craig Wright, an Australian computer scientist, and entrepreneur.
+He has proclaimed Bitcoin’s sole creator, saying he owns full rights to its registry.